dmiz6393/diabetes_a1c/README.md

 Finally, correlation does not mean causation - perhaps the patients who on average are controlled, come in for fewer visits since they don't feel the need to see a doctor.

+To answer the questions we states above:
+1. Are patients more likely to have a lower and controlled A1c if they visit more frequently?
+It doesn't look like it from an initial analysis, but we need more information.

+2. Can we predict based off of frequency of visits or time in between visits, what the patient's A1c is?
+Not really, but we could possibly if we run an experiment.

+3. Might factors like age also have an impact on A1c levels?
+It seems like this might have a small impact, but not so significant (see above for inferences)

+4. Since we have access to the summary of the patient visits, I also think it's worthwhile to use natural language processing in an attempt to predict control level.

+NLP also didn't perform that much better than our baseline score.

 ## Future Work